lukecav/awesome-wp-speed-up/README.md

 * [WordPress WPO Tweaks](https://wordpress.org/plugins/wpo-tweaks/) - Several WPO Optimisations to Speed Up WordPress and get better results in Google PageSpeed, GTMetrix and Pingdom Tools.
 * [Webcraftic Disable Comments](https://wordpress.org/plugins/comments-plus/) - Allows administrators to globally disable comments on their site.
 Comments can be disabled for individual record types.
 * [Webcraftic Clearfy - disable unused features](https://wordpress.org/plugins/clearfy/) - Disables unused Wordpress features, improves performance and increases SEO rankings, using Clearfy, which makes WordPress very easy.
+* [Remove jQuery Migrate](https://wordpress.org/plugins/remove-jquery-migrate/) - This plugin removes the jQuery Migrate script from the front end of your site.

 ## Database Optimization Plugins
 * [WP-Optimize](https://wordpress.org/plugins/wp-optimize/) - WP-Optimize is an effective tool for automatically cleaning your WordPress database so that it runs at maximum efficiency.